 PHP 8.0+ with curl, json, and sqlite3 extensions.
 That's it.
 Works on Apache, nginx, LiteSpeed, or anything else that serves PHP.

 This project is primarily focused on Bitcoin Lightning.
 Some mints might support other tokens to store the received money (for example USD or EUR), but this is not very well tested.
-And customers pay with Bitcoin over Lightning in any case.
-Withdrawal is possible to Lightning (through the mint's melt function) and directly using Cashu protocol to your Cashu wallet.
+Customers pay with Bitcoin over Lightning in any case.
+Withdrawal is possible to Lightning and directly using Cashu protocol to your Cashu wallet.

 It is unfortunately your responsibility to consider all the legal aspects.
 You are running the gateway.
 We believe this is legal to run in most jurisdictions.
 But we also are not lawyers.
-For this, do your own research, consult a good tax, etc. attorney.
+For this, do your own research, consult a good tax attorney.

 We also believe accepting Bitcoin for your own business does not make you a licensed provider in most jurisdictions — you are essentially running your own gateway.
 KYC is required for payment gateways that provide this service to third parties.
-But also — you need to consult lawyers yourselves, we are not lawyers and we don't know which country you are from.
+But also — you need to consult lawyers yourselves, we are not lawyers.

 No, we are a new project.
 Test it out with small purchases and let us know!

 No. You are.
 This is open-source software without any warranty whatsoever.
-You should setup auto-withdraw though.
+You should setup auto-withdrawal though.